rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

 Once created, you may edit or delete an image registry policy.

-Now let us create a custom policy in workspace *tmc-wksh* that blocks any container image that has the name busybox on it:
+Now let us create a custom policy in workspace *tko-day1-ops-ws* that blocks any container image that has the name busybox on it:

-1. Click Workspaces under the Image Registry tab in the Policies page and select workspace *tmc-wksp*
+1. Click Workspaces under the Image Registry tab in the Policies page and select workspace *tko-day1-ops-ws*

 2. Click Create Image Registry Policy

   ![](./images/policy-image-registry-custom-1.png)

-3. Choose Custom in the Image Registry Template field and give it a name such as *tmc-wksp-no-busybox* in the Policy Name field.
+3. Choose Custom in the Image Registry Template field and give it a name such as *no-busybox-image-policy* in the Policy Name field.
 Under the Rule pane, type in *busybox* in the Image Name field.
 Optionally, you may specify the hostname and port to restrict where the images are pulled from.
 In addition, you may add more rules by clicking Add Another Rule.

   ![](./images/policy-image-registry-custom-2.png)